 Dr Thomas Stuttaford OBE

 As medical correspondent for The Times Dr Stuttaford has offered fantastic support to Alzheimer’s Research UK.
 He has written a number of informative articles raising the profile of dementia.

 Malcolm Walker CBE

 Malcolm Walker is founder and Chief Executive of Iceland Foods.
 He is an entrepreneur and enthusiastic adventurer who has scaled Everest and attempted to reach the South Pole in support of Alzheimer’s Research UK.
 Malcolm’s personal commitment to supporting early-onset dementia research inspired his colleagues at Iceland Foods to raise a staggering £1.2m for Alzheimer’s Research UK in 2011; in 2012 he pledged to follow this with a further £1m.

 Professor John Hardy became a Patron 2017, in recognition of his world-renowned dementia research and longstanding support for the charity.
-Professor Hardy is currently a Lead Academic Scientist at our UCL Drug Discovery Institute.
+Prof Hardy is currently a Lead Academic Scientist at our UCL Drug Discovery Institute and a professor at the UK Dementia Research Institute.
 His work includes the discovery of rare faulty genes linked to Alzheimer’s and other dementias that have shed new light on the biology of the diseases.
 His research has underpinned nearly all basic science and treatment research into Alzheimer’s disease over the last 20 years.